bahmoudd/arch-install-guide/README.md

 ## Login as your user account <a name="reconnect-to-the-internet"></a>

-If you've encrypted your ROOT/HOME partion(s), enter your password to access your Arch system.\
+If you've encrypted your ROOT/HOME partition(s), enter your password to access your Arch system.\
-You'll have to reconnect to the internet as we're using NetworkManager instead of iwd, so our connection settings have been lost and you'll have to reconnect.\
+You'll have to reconnect to the internet as we're using network-manager instead of iwd, so our connection settings have been lost and you'll have to reconnect.\
 If you were connected to the internet through a Mobile Broadband Modem, the connection process is the same as before.

 Firstly, to take a look at what network stations you have installed on your computer, use the command: